-Construction and architecture comprise one of the largest industries in the United States.
-The Construction and Architecture Level 1 program prepares students with skills related to safety and the basics of construction and architecture, including blueprint reading and basic design.
-The level 1 program is also designed to provide students with a broad understanding of the different pathways within the construction and architecture field.
-Upon completion of this course, proficient students will be able to demonstrate knowledge and skill in safety, hand and power tools, basic construction math, blueprints, material handling, and basic work-related skills.
-Students may be exposed to Computer Aided Drafting (CAD) software to create plans and three-dimensional drawings using industry standard dimensioning and notation.
-Students will visit local job sites to see the industry in action.
-Local industry will also be joining the classroom for presentations and observations.
-Students will begin to develop a physical and electronic portfolio.
-Students will also have the opportunity to earn several industry-recognized credentials (IRCs) applicable to construction and architecture.
+The Level I program is designed to provide students with a broad understanding of different career pathways within the construction and architecture field - one of the largest industries in the United States.
+The program prepares students with skills related to safety and basics of construction and architecture, including blueprint reading and design.
+Through visiting local job sites and industry professionals' presentations, students will see the industry in action.
+Upon completion of this course, proficient students will be able to demonstrate knowledge and skills in safety, hand and power tools, basic construction math, blueprints, material handling, and work-related skills.
+They will begin to develop a physical and electronic portfolio, and have the opportunity to earn industry-recognized credentials (IRCs) applicable to construction and architecture.